Which industry faces the biggest challenges in relation to digital transformation?

 How is Stripe helping IBM Consulting address some of the world’s biggest business problems?

 We rely on Stripe to help businesses adapt to the emerging environment in industries both old and new.
 By working with Stripe, we’re able to think about online commerce far beyond the banking industry, ensuring that all industries are up to speed on the latest capabilities.
-We are also excited to be working with Stripe in the telecommunications and energy sectors, as these industries become increasingly aware of the speed of digitalization and changing customer needs.
+We are also excited to be working with Stripe in the telecommunications and energy sectors, as these industries become increasingly aware of the speed of digitalisation and changing customer needs.
 The functionality and usability of Stripe APIs makes it easy for these businesses to integrate their existing services.

 For traditional industries, evolving towards the latest innovations can be challenging.
 But the open and flexible platform which Stripe offers ensures that commerce is both painless for businesses and frictionless for consumers.